BASIS OF PRESENTATION, CONSOLIDATION AND ACCOUNTING POLICIES

 The condensed consolidated financial statements include the accounts of Bristow Group Inc. and its consolidated entities.
 Unless the context otherwise indicates, any references to the “Company”, “Bristow”, “we”, “us” and “our” refer to Bristow Group Inc. and its consolidated entities.

-The condensed consolidated financial information for the three months ended June 30, 2022 and 2021, has been prepared by the Company in accordance with United States (“U.S.”) generally accepted accounting principles (“GAAP”) and pursuant to the rules and regulations of the Securities and Exchange Commission (the “SEC”) for interim financial information reporting on Quarterly Form 10-Q and Regulation S-X. Certain information and footnote disclosures normally included in financial statements prepared in accordance with U.S. GAAP have been condensed or omitted from that which would appear in the annual consolidated financial statements.
-The Company’s fiscal year ends March 31, and fiscal years are referenced based on the end of such period.
-Therefore, the fiscal year ending March 31, 2023 is referred to as “fiscal year 2023”.
+The condensed consolidated financial information for the three and six months ended September 30, 2022 and 2021, has been prepared by the Company in accordance with United States (“U.S.”) generally accepted accounting principles (“GAAP”) and pursuant to the rules and regulations of the Securities and Exchange Commission (the “SEC”) for interim financial information reporting on Quarterly Form 10-Q and Regulation S-X. Certain information and footnote disclosures normally included in financial statements prepared in accordance with U.S. GAAP have been condensed or omitted from that which would appear in the annual consolidated financial statements.
+In August 2022, the Board of Directors (the “Board”) approved a change in the Company’s fiscal year from March 31st to December 31st.
+Notwithstanding such change, for purposes of this Quarterly Report on Form 10-Q, the Company’s fiscal year assumes a March 31st fiscal year end and fiscal years are referenced based on the end of such period.
+Therefore, the fiscal year ending March 31, 2023, is referred to as “fiscal year 2023”.
 These condensed consolidated financial statements should be read in conjunction with the financial statements and related notes thereto included in the Company’s Annual Report on Form 10-K for the fiscal year ended March 31, 2022, filed with the SEC on May 31, 2022.

 The preparation of these condensed consolidated financial statements and accompanying footnotes requires the Company to make estimates and assumptions; however, they include all adjustments of a normal recurring nature which, in the opinion of management, are necessary for a fair presentation of the condensed consolidated statements of operations and comprehensive income, the condensed consolidated balance sheet, the condensed consolidated statements of changes in stockholders equity and the condensed consolidated statements of cash flows.
 Operating results for the interim period presented are not necessarily indicative of the results that may be expected for the entire fiscal year.